 Transforming Louisville's vacant lots into urban gardens

-We purchased property from Louisville's Land Bank, Authority the agency that holds foreclosed vacant property and makes it available to citizens for redevelopment.
-Find the link on our You Can Do It page
+Lots of Food purchased 5 contiguous vacant lots from Louisville's Land Bank Authority, the agency that holds foreclosed vacant property and makes it available to citizens for redevelopment.
+Find the link on our You Can Do It page.

-Here's a slideshow of what's growing at Lots of Food in June 2014:
+Here's a slideshow of what was already growing at Lots of Food in 2014:

-Vegetables are growing between our rows of orchard trees.
+Vegetables are growing between rows of orchard trees.